 When this guide is useful

-Jokes of the Gods is currently listed as a level 12 side quest Windrose topic.
+Jokes of the Gods works best when planned as a level 12 side quest Windrose topic.
 Treat it as a planned check after the basic loop is stable, not as something to force the moment its name appears.

-• Use the public name and category only as orientation; the advice should stand on its own.
+- Use the name only as orientation; the advice should stand on its own.

 Recommended preparation route